okohll/abdocs/content/docs/integrations/Setting-up-the-POST-API.md

 Remember also to set the ‘Authorization’ HTTP header if that option has been selected.

->NB: To get the details of data posted into the database, please also supply the parameter _return=posted_json_ This will include the internal row ID of the newly inserted record.

 API use can be tested using a tool such as [Postman](https://www.postman.com) tool.

 ## Updating existing records